Zinabuf/GCIM-GWEIS-Z/README.md

 ### Step 4.
 Running GWEIS analysis

 <div align="justify">GCIM-based analysis requires the exposure variable, which is automatically incorporated if Step 3 is followed.
-Alternatively, if the exposure variable (or PRS) is prepared externally, two input files must be provided: the outcome file (`trait1_analysis_out.txt`) and the exposure–covariate file (`trait2_analysis_cov.txt`).
+Alternatively, if the exposure variable (or PRS) is prepared externally, two input files must be provided: the outcome file (`trait1_analysis_out.txt`) and the exposure-covariate file (`trait2_analysis_cov.txt`).
 Both files must be plain text (`.txt`) with column headers and follow a strict column order.</div>

 The outcome file `trait1_analysis_out.txt` should contain: